lorenzo-massa/SmartTourism-Image-Recognition-Android/README.md

 The file `build_sqlite.py` will create three `.sqlite` and `.pck` files.
 Each pair of files is created with a different neural network.
 To change the neural network see dedicated paagraph.

 IMORTANT: Do not change the names of the files created.

-## Create monument guides
-Go to the `models\src\main\assets\guides` folder.
-Inside it there is the folder `Template Monument` which is to be used as a template, so without altering its structure.
-It is only possible to change the name of the folder with the name of the monument which, however, must be the same uilized in the dataset folder.</br>
-Text, images, audios and videos can be shown using Mardkown.

-IMPORTANT: New files must have the same name as the files in the template folder.

-NOTE: For the time being, Italian and English languages are supported.

 ### ONLY FOR EXPERT USERS